2013 ACC men's basketball tournament

-The 2013 Atlantic Coast Conference men's basketball tournament took place from March 14–17 at the Greensboro Coliseum in Greensboro, North Carolina.
+The 2013 Atlantic Coast Conference men's basketball tournament took place from March 14 to 17 at the Greensboro Coliseum in Greensboro, North Carolina.
 For the second consecutive year, a team from the state of Florida captured its first-ever ACC Men's Basketball Tournament title, as the Miami Hurricanes won the championship.
 The 2013 tournament was the final ACC Tournament with 12 teams, as Pittsburgh, Syracuse, and Notre Dame joined the ACC for the 2013–14 season.

 Broadcasting

 Games were broadcast on both the networks of ESPN and over-the-air in ACC markets via Raycom Sports' ACC Network.
 Due to ESPN's new contract with the conference, the ACC Network no longer had exclusivity in broadcasting the tournament in ACC markets, allowing ESPN's feed to be carried.

 Seeds

 Teams are seeded based on the final regular season standings, with ties broken under an ACC policy.